-There’s also a number of sled tracks which is always a blast.
+There are also several sled tracks which is always a blast.
 We didn’t take part in any of the tracks due to lack of time, but we’ve been sledding multiple times and find it’s something fun for everyone as you barrel down the mountain.
 It’s a particular highlight for a group of friends or families.
-Doesn’t matter your age just have some silly fun!
+It doesn’t matter your age just have some silly fun!

-Cross-country skiing is big in the area with tracks all over Voralberg.
-Before heading to Gargellen we stopped by Bielerhoehe to take in the views of Piz Buin.
+Cross-country skiing is big in the area, with tracks all over Voralberg.
+Before heading to Gargellen, we stopped by Bielerhoehe to take in the views of Piz Buin.
 The area is a stunning winter wonderland with glaciers and jaw-dropping mountain views.
-We spent an afternoon cross-country skiing on a number of tracks before being snowed off the mountain.
+We spent an afternoon cross-country skiing on several tracks before snowing off the mountain.

-There is also a small area to ski and snowboard around as well as do some ski touring.
-In the summer multi-day hikes are also quite popular here.
-Piz Buin is accessible via gondola from the village of Partenen.
-Which can be easily reached within the Montafon region with an efficient bus system that connects the various ski areas and villages.
+There is also a small area to ski, snowboard around, and do some ski touring.
+In the summer, multi-day hikes are also quite popular here.
+Piz Buin is accessible via gondola from the village of Partenen, which can be easily reached within the Montafon region with an efficient bus system that connects the various ski areas and villages.

 Nail your transportation plans

-Once you’ve settled on the destination you need to firm up flights and transportation.
-Vorarlberg can be accessed by the via international flights to Zurich, Munich, and Milan.
+Once you’ve settled on the destination, you need to firm up flights and transportation.
+Vorarlberg can be accessed via international flights to Zurich, Munich, and Milan.
 In addition, smaller regional flights operate out of Innsbruck, Altenrhein, and Friedrichshafen.

 Chase the snow